Cover image for How Green Design Technology is Reshaping Future Solutions

 External

-Green Architecture and Construction
+Green architecture and construction

 Net-zero buildings use BIM technology for integrated energy modeling and system coordination.
 According to a Page case study, architecture firms use One Click LCA integrated with Revit to lower embodied carbon by creating custom transportation impacts that accurately measure carbon costs of material sourcing.